Oregon Department of Energy awards Cycle large grant for solar + storage project

-Peter Blood wins S&P global platts 2015 financial deal of the year
+Cycle founder wins S&P Global Platts 2015 financial deal of the year.

-With Apex Clean Energy, First Reserve, Gulf Power Company and Morgan Stanley Commodities Group, Peter Blood conceived, structured and executed a highly profitable and financially and physically engineered power sales / hedge off-take, transmission and virtual delivery hedge between the 300 MW Kingfisher Wind Project located in Oklahoma and Florida.
-The hedge supported the financing of the Kingfisher Wind Project while Peter was a co-developing consultant and then Vice President of Origination at Apex Clean Energy.
+Peter Blood developed and executed a highly profitable engineered-power sales / hedge off-take, transmission, and virtual delivery hedge with Apex Clean Energy, First Reserve, Gulf Power Company and Morgan Stanley Commodities Group for the 300 MW Kingfisher Wind Project located in Oklahoma and Florida.
+The project financially supported Kingfisher Wind while Peter acted as a co-developing consultant and then Vice President of Origination at Apex Clean Energy.

-Cycle power inks first ever low temperature geothermal equipment and financing deal with climeon in the us
+Swedish clean-tech company, Climeon, and Cycle ink first low-temperature geothermal equipment and financing deal in the U.S.

-Unlike other renewable energies, such as wind and solar, geothermal power is in service 24/7, with the ability to provide the same regulating power as coal or oil-fired power plants.
-Geothermal energy is part of the heat power category and is cheaper than solar and wind in most cases and requires much less physical space.
-The total potential for geothermal power in the US is significant.
-According to the California Energy Commission, geothermal power is already delivering more than 17% of the states total renewable energy portfolio, with an installed base of 2,700 MW.
-If Climeon in the future would cover just 5% of the geothermal power that can be harnessed in California, it would translate into more than one billion dollar worth of business for Climeon at the same time as it would create significant CO2 savings.
+Unlike other renewable energies, geothermal power runs 24/7 and provides the same regulating power as coal or oil-fired power plants.
+As part of the heat power category, geothermal is often cheaper than solar and wind and requires much less physical space; the total potential for geothermal power in the US is significant.
+According to the California Energy Commission, geothermal power already delivers over 17% of the state’s total renewable energy portfolio with an installed base of 2,700 MW.

-As of mid 2017, Cycle is the owner of a mature operating wind project in central Montana with GE technology.
+As of mid-2017, Cycle owns Horseshoe Bend Wind, a mature operating wind project in central Montana outfitted with GE technology.